Advice on how to learn about the culture of the family you support

 Understanding the culture of the refugees your Community Sponsorship Group are supporting is very important in the process of building rapport with the refugee family.
 Cultural awareness can include so many different areas – from understanding the family’s preferences or taboos to being able to help them celebrate their religious festivals.
 In this resource we will share some tips for bridging cultural differences.

-While we are quite an international team we are not from the Middle East and are not experts on the cultures of that region.
+While we are quite an international team we are not from any of the countries refugees come from and therefore we are not experts on the cultures of those region.
 We can, however, tell you what steps you can take effectively learn about the culture of the family your Group are supporting.
 There are also, of course, things you can do to prepare before they arrive (and we’ll get to that in a bit).
 There are things you can read and podcasts you can listen to, which are listed at the end of this resource, but the first thing to realise is that the family you are supporting are the best experts you can learn from!

 Here are our key tips for learning about the culture of the family you support: